benjha/nvrapids_olcf/dask-cuda-batch/README.md

 https://www.olcf.ornl.gov/for-users/system-user-guides/summit/summit-user-guide/#running-jobs

+NUMBAPRO_NVVM and NUMBAPRO_LIBDEVICE where set to help Numba find libnvvm using SUMMIT's CUDA installation.

 ## Step 2.
 Get your code know about the DASK-cuda cluster

 Once the script in Step 1. has passed through the  SUMMIT's batch queue and is running.
 You can submit your workload to the